The Attitude of Gratitude: Ways You Can Be More Grateful This Thanksgiving

 Often life is lived in the hustle and bustle of the chaos that surrounds us.
-Work, soccer practice, grocery shopping, dinner time, family time, back to work… Life can be one big, repetitive, and routine circle.
-We go through the year at rapid pace, from one thing to the next.
+Work, soccer and basketball practice, grocery shopping, dinner time, family time, back to work… Life can be one big, repetitive, and routine circle.
+We go through the year at a rapid pace, from one thing to the next.
 Before you know it, another year has come and gone, the kids are growing up, and life seems as though it’s passing by in a blink of an eye.

 We suggest practicing an attitude of gratitude this year and seeing how different this holiday season will be with your loved ones.
 Take time each day to think of the things you are grateful for.
-Write your list down and ponder on them from day to day.
+Write your list down and ponder on them from day-to-day.
 Living in a life of gratitude will change your perception and allow you to enjoy the little things in life more without the stress of what’s next.

 A great way to have an attitude of gratitude is to think about what you are truly grateful for in life.
 Start a journal and every morning write down 3 things you are grateful for.
 Having them written down helps your mind to focus more on the positive then the negative.

 Verbalizing your gratitude for those you care about in your life spreads the attitude of gratitude to others, making a bigger ripple of happiness and good cheer.
 Simple gestures of kindness can be invaluable.
 Tell someone you love them.
 Give someone a hug.
 Give someone a bright smile.
 These little things don’t take more than a second, and they mean more than you could ever know.

-2. Give to someone in need.
+2. Give to someone in need

 Living with an attitude of gratitude allows life to slow down just a bit, and opens the door for amazing opportunities to share love with those around you.